 - have a cough – you may cough up bloody mucus

-Your GP will advise you about the risks and benefits of stopping HRT.
+Your GP will speak to you about the pros and cons of stopping HRT.

 Will HRT increase my risk of cancer?